THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Savusavu is a small town of 3,300 (almost half the size of Neiafu) but with many services, stunning landscape, and a lot going on.
 There’s even a fancy new grocery store called New World!
 Provisioning here is really excellent.
 The New World carries American-style products.
 Sally’s is a smaller boutique-type store that is more expensive but carries a lot of things that I haven’t seen in a very long time (cream cheese! sour cream! frozen cranberries!).

 Next to Waitui Marina is Fiji Meats.
 The lady there is super nice and all the products (except lamb) are Fijian raised and are cuts I’m familiar with; I bought ribeyes, pork chops, chicken breasts, bacon, lunch meats, mince, etc. For that matter, New World carries Fijian products too, like milk and butter, a far cry from Tonga where nothing was Tongan made.
+Plus, you can get rotisserie chicken, one of my favorite things in the world.

 We’ve learned two Fijian words: Bula (welcome or hello) and Vinaka (thank you).
 Everyone speaks English.
 As I ran the main road Wednesday morning, everyone I passed gave me either a “Bula!” or a “Good morning!”